 We are surrounded by beautiful scenery in all directions!
 We are close to the Redwoods, The Oregon Caves and so much more.
 We are close to major cities such as Grants Pass, Medford, Crescent City and Ashland.

 MORE ABOUT CEDARSONG...

-Cedar Song was purchased in the spring of 2017 by Spirit Weavers Gathering as a place of peace and healing, for all walks of life.
+Cedar Bloom was purchased in the spring of 2017 by Spirit Weavers Gathering as a place of peace and healing, for all walks of life.
 Spirit Weavers is an annual womens gathering which happens once a year each June.
 We host over 1,000 women in just two weeks on the land.
 We are located on the Illinois River just outside Cave Junction, Oregon.
-The town is just a 5 minute drive from camp so everything is very accessible.

 Our Main House was built in 1962 and retains the flavor of the 60’s with a beautiful Mid Century Modern feel.
-It houses a kitchen, dining hall, a living room, five bedrooms and three bathroom with a bathtub.
+It houses a kitchen, dining area, a living room, five bedrooms and three bathrooms.
 It currently houses Agustin and Mea and their seven year old daughter Naia.